 - Use an oil pastel to draw dividing lines across the background.
 I told students to follow the edges of the music sheets & continue the line until it hit the edge of the paper.
 If it looked like the lines were going to run into another music sheet, then just skip over the music sheet & continue the line on the other side.
 You can even add circles to brake up the space more.

 - Using watercolors, choose 3 colors to paint the background.
 Try to repeat the colors without having the same color right next to it.
 Here are 2 examples.

 - Finally, glue the guitars to the background.
 Play around with placement until you find the most interesting one, then glue it down.
 Cut off any extra necks that are hanging off the edges.

-This lesson was created by Michelle East.
-If you choose to re-blog or use it in any way, then please make sure to link/credit back to me/my blog. www.michelleeastfineartblog.wordpress.com
+This lesson was created by Michelle C East.
+If you choose to re-blog or use this lesson in any way (written or photos), then please make sure to link/credit to Create Art with ME.